seanfreaney/fav-recipes/README.md

   - No errors returned through PEP8 CI Python Linter.

+## Unfixed Issues / Problems encountered

+__Email Verification__
+ - I have not yet implemented email verification for registration.
+This means that when a user forgets their password they cannot request to reset password as I am currently using a dummy email backend to appear as thought a password reset is being sent.

+__Use of Moscow prioritization__
+ - While carrying out the project I forgot to implement Moscow prioritization.
+I sought advice from my mentor and they advised me to apply labels to user stories retrospectively.
+In future I will ensure correct usage of this method to better manage my future projects.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: